openfun/cloudkey-py/README.txt

   :param expires: the UNIX epoch expiration time
     (default is ``time() + 7200`` (2 hours from now)).
   :type expires: int
+  :param version: arbitrary integer inserted in the url for the cache flush.
+    Use this parameter only if needed, and change its value only when a cache flush is required.
+  :type version: int

   The following arguments may be required if the ``SecLevel.DELEGATE`` option is not specified in the seclevel parameter, depending on the other